Thai Non-Immigrant B Visa Run | Visa Run to Savannakhet, Laos

 After packing our bags and triple-checking all the necessary documents, we set off to the bus station in the evening and boarded our bus to Mukdahan.

-Note: Make sure you ‘check in’ at the bus station before getting on the coach – the electronic email version of your ticket is not permissible, and you will need to get it printed out at the bus ticket office.
+Note: Make sure you ‘check in’ at the bus station before getting on the coach—the electronic email version of your ticket is not permissible, and you will need to print it out at the bus ticket office.

-The bus journey is approximately 10-12 hours, depending on how many stops there are.
-Our bus had stopped all night–making it tricky to get to sleep when all the lights turned on!
+The bus journey takes approximately 10-12 hours, depending on how many stops there are.
+Our bus had stopped all night, making it tricky to get to sleep when all the lights turned on!

 Luckily, no one sat next to us on the bus on the way there, but there were many monks (this proved an issue on the return trip – see below!).

-Once we arrived at Mukdahan bus station, there were tuk-tuks and songthaews (bigger multi-seat tuk-tuks) everywhere.
+Once we arrived at Mukdahan bus station, tuk-tuks and songthaews (bigger multi-seat tuk-tuks) were everywhere.
 They were available to take us wherever we wanted.

 I recently learned ‘songthaew’ means ‘two rows,’ whereas tuk-tuks get their name from the sound of their noisy, two-stroke engines - and we experienced that noise on the roads of Mukdahan!